 Recent changes to legislation due to COVID-19

-The Government has changed the law so most renters have a six month notice period
+The Government has changed the law so most renters have a longer notice period

 Key changes are:

 If the notice your landlord has issued you with has already expired and your landlord has lodged an application with the court for a Possession Order, there will still be a delay.
-The courts are not going to be hearing cases for Possession Orders until 21st September 2020 at the earliest.
 There is a backlog of cases and so it is likely to take time before your landlord’s application for a Possession Order is considered.

 In addition, if the notice your landlord has issued you with is a Section 21 notice (on a form called Form 6A), this notice will have expired if your landlord has not applied to court within 6 months of the notice being issued.
 The court should have informed you if your landlord has applied to court.
 If the notice issued to you has expired, a new notice will need to be issued and new notices served since 29 August 2020 must give at least 6 months’ notice before a landlord may apply to court, exceptions apply.